This chapter explains how database processes DDL statements to create objects, DML to modify data, and queries to retrieve data.

 In general, a soft parse is preferable to a hard parse because the database skips the optimization and row source generation steps, proceeding straight to execution.

-Figure 3-2 is a simplified representation of a shared pool check of an
+The following graphic is a simplified representation of a shared pool check of an

 UPDATE statement in a dedicated server architecture.